ndphillips/FFTrees/README.md

          data = "test",
          main = "Heart Disease")

-![A fast-and-frugal tree (FFT) predicting heart disease with data and performance characteristics.](man/figures/README-example-heart-plot-1.png)
+![A fast-and-frugal tree (FFT) predicting heart diseases for `test` data and its performance characteristics.](man/figures/README-example-heart-plot-1.png)

-**Figure 1**: A fast-and-frugal tree (FFT) predicting heart disease with data and performance characteristics.
+**Figure 1**: A fast-and-frugal tree (FFT) predicting heart disease for `test` data and its performance characteristics.

--   Additionally, we can compare the predictive performance between different algorithms on a range of metrics:
+-   Additionally, we can compare the predictive performance between different machine learning algorithms on a range of metrics:

 <!-- -->